JBlitzar/s1-cv/panorama-stitching/NOTES.md

 Got feature detection working with `cv2.goodFeaturesToTrack`.
 I'll try to implement the descriptor algorithm by myself though because that's the heart of this.
 For the same reason I didn't recode the convolution operation when doing canny edge detector but I still didn't just use cv2.cannyEdgeDetector.
 But I did use cv2.cannyedgedetector for seam carving because that's just the starting step.

+Implemented it fully, but seems like descriptor computation is a bit lacking currently
+- Descriptor distance test for same image:  2466.896025372776
+- Descriptor distance test for different image:  2192.1872638987757